rtricher/roster-maker/COPILOT_CONTEXT.md

 ## Important Notes for Copilot

-- User does NOT have terminal/CLI access — all file changes are done via GitHub web UI
+- User does **NOT** have terminal/CLI access — all file changes are done via GitHub web UI
-- Copilot coding agent is NOT enabled on this repo — provide files as code blocks for manual upload
+- Copilot coding agent is **NOT** enabled on this repo — provide files as code blocks for manual upload
-- Vercel auto-deploys on push to `main`
+- Vercel **auto-deploys** on push to `main` — user merges PRs on GitHub to trigger deploys
-- When providing files, use `../../../../packages/shared/src/types` for imports from `apps/web/src/pages/` or `apps/web/src/components/` to reach shared types
+- Import paths from `apps/web/src/pages/` or `apps/web/src/components/` to shared types: `'../../../../packages/shared/src/types'`
-- The `vercel.json` install command uses npm (not pnpm) due to Vercel pnpm compatibility issues
+- `vercel.json` uses **npm** (not pnpm) due to Vercel compatibility issues
+- Supabase env vars are set in **Vercel dashboard** (not committed) — `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`
+- Database changes require running SQL in **Supabase Dashboard → SQL Editor** — save migration files in `docs/migrations/`
+- `rosterService.ts` is the single source of truth for roster CRUD — always modify this file for data changes, not individual pages
+- `addUnit()` returns the saved unit with DB-generated UUID — always use the returned unit in React state